The Washington Star: 20th century

 On October 1, 1975, press operators at the Post went on strike, severely damaging all printing presses before leaving the building.
 Allbritton would not assist Katharine Graham, the owner of the Post, in any way, refusing to print his rival's papers on the Stars presses, since that likely would have caused the Star to be struck by the press operators as well.
 Allbritton also had major disagreements with editor Jim Bellows over editorial policy; Bellows left the Star for the Los Angeles Herald-Examiner.
 Unable to make the Star profitable, Allbritton explored other options, including a joint operating agreement with the Post.

 On February 2, 1978, Allbritton sold the Star to Time Inc. for $20 million.
 Their flagship magazine, Time, was the arch-rival to Newsweek, which The Washington Post Company had owned since 1961.
 Time Inc.'s president, James R. Shepley, convinced Time's board of directors that owning a daily newspaper in the national capital would bring a unique sense of prestige and political access.
 The paper's labor unions agreed to work concessions that Shepley demanded.

 An effort to draw readers with localized special "zonal" metro news sections, however, did little to help circulation.
 The Star lacked the resources to produce the sort of ultra-local coverage zonal editions demanded and ended up running many of the same regional stories in all of its local sections.
 An economic downturn resulted in monthly losses of over $1 million.
 Overall, the Star lost some $85 million following the acquisition before Time's board decided to give up.
 On August 7, 1981, after 128 years, The Washington Star ceased publication.
 In the bankruptcy sale, the Post purchased the land and buildings owned by the Star, including its printing presses.

-Many of the people who worked for the Star went to work for the newly formed Washington Times, which began operations in May 1982, almost a year after the Star went out of business.
+Many of the people who worked for the Star went to work for the newly formed The Washington Times, which began operations in May 1982, almost a year after the Star went out of business.